The New Restaurant on Zeeb Road

 Our beautiful Metzger’s Restaurant at Christmas.
 This was taken at our 85th Anniversary party evening.

 The new restaurant opened in June 2001 with great success.
+Past and new customers gathered and enjoyed the food and tranditional ambiance.
+Much of the saved decorations adorned the new restaurant and customers who bought items at the auction in 1999 returned them – what a delight!
 Then in September 2001, Metzger’s business was affected by the 911 attacks, as were many local and businesses in the country.
 People were just not going out to dinner as much – they were very reserved and cautious.
 Then on top of that, that Fall, the Zeeb Road overpass was closed for a total re-build.
-But Metzger’s survived due to it’s loyal customers.
+Another setback, but Metzger’s survived due to its loyal customers.

-After re-opening on Zeeb Road, Walter and Ruth Metzger still came in frequently to dine and were so proud of John, Ryan, Heidi, and the staff with the new restaurant.
+Walter and Ruth Metzger still came in frequently to dine and were so proud of John, Heidi, and the staff with the new restaurant.
 Walter’s favorite foods were of course the German dishes, but he also enjoyed the fresh seafood, steaks, and the chicken entrées.
 Ruth Metzger passed away in 2010.
 After her passing, Walter frequented the restaurant more, sharing stories, making new friends, and continuing the tradition of a true family business.
-Walter passed away in 2014 but restaurant lives on in John, Ryan, and the exceptional staff.
+Walter passed away in 2014 but restaurant lives on in the next generations and the exceptional staff.

 Although the exterior of Metzger’s German Restaurant has changed, the interior maintains the atmosphere of old Germany.
-Cuckoo clocks and massive bier steins surround patrons.
+Cuckoo clocks and massive beer steins surround patrons.
 Traditional German carvings and antiques line ornate shelves on the walls.
 Most of the items were acquired by members of the Metzger’s family, while others were gifts from loyal customers.
-Plaques of German city crests adorn the perimeter.
-Even the walls bear history.
-There you can see timeworn pictures of Wilhelm, Marie and Christian, the previous locations, and the employees who served there.
+In addition to German city crests that adorn the perimeter, the walls are full of timeworn photographs of the people and history of the restaurant.

 2013 Staff at Metzger’s.
 Getting ready for the 85th Anniversary celebration.
 85% off dinner!